Key Link Building Statistics

-- Digital PR is the #1 highest-performing method — 34% of respondents ranked it as delivering their best results, ahead of guest posting (18%) and link insertions (14%).
+- Digital PR is the #1 highest-performing link building tactic — 34% of respondents ranked it as delivering their best results, ahead of guest posts (18%) and link insertions (14%).

 - 76% of SEOs are comfortable paying $300+ per link, with 47% willing to pay $500 or more.
 The market has shifted firmly toward premium quality.

-- 74% believe link building impacts AI search visibility, but only 24% are actively tracking it — a massive first-mover opportunity.
+- 74% believe backlinks impact AI search visibility, but only 24% are actively tracking it — a massive first-mover opportunity for link builders.

-- 75% expect link building to get more expensive over the next two years.
+- 75% expect prices to rise over the next two years.
 The window for building authority at current prices is closing.

-We surveyed 500 SEO professionals — agency owners, in-house marketers, specialists, and freelancers — to understand how the link building industry is evolving in 2026.
-The questions covered budgets, pricing, methods, quality standards, AI search impact, and future expectations.
+We surveyed 500 SEO professionals — agency owners, in-house marketers, specialists, and freelancers — to understand how the industry is evolving in 2026.
+The survey covered budgets, pricing, methods, quality standards, AI search impact, and future expectations.

 This isn't a summary of other people's data.
-Every number in this report comes from our original survey of practitioners actively building links in 2026.
-Use these benchmarks to evaluate your own strategy, set realistic budgets, and understand where the industry is headed.
+Every number in this link building report comes from our original survey of practitioners actively building links in 2026.
+Use these benchmarks to evaluate your own strategy, set realistic budgets, and understand where the SEO industry is headed.

 Methodology